ENG3103 Engineering Problem Solving Computations

 Students who have undertaken all of the required assessments in a course but who have failed to meet some of the specified objectives of a course within the normally prescribed time may be awarded one of the temporary grades: IM (Incomplete - Make up), IS (Incomplete - Supplementary Examination) or ISM (Incomplete -Supplementary Examination and Make up).
 A temporary grade will only be awarded when, in the opinion of the examiner, a student will be able to achieve the remaining objectives of the course after a period of non directed personal study.

 Students who, for medical, family/personal, or employment-related reasons, are unable to complete an assignment or to sit for an examination at the scheduled time may apply to defer an assessment in a course.
 Such a request must be accompanied by appropriate supporting documentation.
 One of the following temporary grades may be awarded IDS (Incomplete - Deferred Examination; IDM (Incomplete Deferred Make-up); IDB (Incomplete - Both Deferred Examination and Deferred Make-up).

 Harvard (AGPS) is the referencing system required in this course.
 Students should use Harvard (AGPS) style in their assignments to format details of the information sources they have cited in their work.
 The Harvard (AGPS) style to be used is defined by the USQ Library's referencing guide. http://www.usq.edu.au/library/referencing

 Students will require access to e-mail and internet access to UConnect for this course.

 This course employs a team based approach to learning in which students are expected to participate in small groups towards the solution of a number of engineering problems.
-To be awarded a passing grade in this course students must complete at least 80% of the practical and other activities in the course.
 External students are expected to participate in their assigned groups activities through the USQ electronic discussion group for the course on a weekly basis.
 Contributions to this group will be monitored.